-In Lemma~\ref{lemma_sup_kl}, we introduce KL regularization (Eq.~(\ref{tighter_bound})) for supervised fine-tuning, which can be incorporated by adjusting the original reward with a shift factor $\gamma$ in the reward-weighted loss, smoothing the weighting of each sample towards the uniform distribution.\footnote{Intuitively, adjusting $\gamma$ is similar to adjusting the temperature parameter in reward-weighted regression \cite{rwr}, a similar algorithm.} We refer to this regularization as KL-D since it is based only on data from the pre-trained model.
-For KL-D, it induces the supervised training objective below:
+In Lemma~\ref{lemma_sup_kl}, we introduce KL regularization (Eq.~(\ref{tighter_bound})) for supervised fine-tuning, which can be incorporated by adjusting the original reward with a shift factor $\gamma$ in the reward-weighted loss, smoothing the weighting of each sample towards the uniform distribution.\footnote{Intuitively, adjusting $\gamma$ is similar to adjusting the temperature parameter in reward-weighted regression \cite{rwr}.} We refer to this regularization as KL-D since it is based only on data from the pre-trained model.
+The induced supervised training objective for KL-D is as follows:

 We also consider another KL regularization presented in Eq.~(\ref{weaker_bound}).
 This KL regularization can be implemented by introducing an additional term in the reward-weighted loss.
-This extra term penalizes the $L_2$ distance between the denoising directions derived from the pre-trained model and the current model.
+This extra term penalizes the $L_2$-distance between the denoising directions derived from the pre-trained and current models.
 We refer to it as KL-O because it also regularizes the output from the current model to be close to that from the pre-trained model.
-For KL-O, it induces the supervised training objective below:
+The induced supervised training objective for KL-O is as follows:

-The full process of supervised fine-tuning is summarized in Algorithm~\ref{alg:sup}.
-Note that our supervised setting requires only a pre-trained diffusion model and no extra/new datasets as a fair comparison to online RL training.
+We summarize our supervised fine-tuning in Algorithm~\ref{alg:sup}.
+Note that in comparison to online RL training, our supervised setting only requires a pre-trained diffusion model and no extra/new datasets.